rmanly/munki_preflight/README.md

 # munki_preflight

-**NOTE:** this will work but only if it is munki's only *preflight* script.
+**NOTE:** these will work but only if they are munki's only *preflight* script.
 I used to run it via munkireport-php's preflight.d directory which was deprecated last summer.

+## student_no_auto_time

 This will abort munki auto runs during school hours.